France says troubled euro has 'turned the corner'

 Christine Lagarde said the success of Tuesday's landmark five-year bond auction worth five billion euros ($6.8 billion) to raise funds for Ireland and help calm financial markets had boosted confidence in the 17-member bloc.

 The bond "was oversubscribed nine times.
-That's an indication that on the market of confidence, the eurozone has turned the corner," Lagarde said, on a panel that also featured German Finance Minister Wolfgang Schaeuble.
+That's an indication that on the market of confidence, the eurozone has turned the corner," Lagarde said, on a panel that also boasted German Finance Minister Wolfgang Schaeuble.

 "Let's not short Europe and let's not short the eurozone," she said to applause from the business and political leaders attending the annual meeting of the World Economic Forum in this Swiss ski resort.